andthattoo/ollama-workflows/docs/workflow.md

 ## Structure

-A workflow JSON has six main fields:
+A workflow JSON has following fields:

 1. `name`: A string representing the name of the workflow.
 2. `description`: A string describing the purpose of the workflow.